EthanDGee/multiprocessed-resolution-theorem-prover/docs/report.typ

 = Multithreaded Resolution Theorem Prover

-== Background
-I expanded the resolution theorem prover discussed in class to improve its scalability.
-The original system was resource-intensive with high time and space complexities, limiting its viability for complex tasks.
-To address these issues without altering the fundamental algorithm, I implemented two key enhancements: storing the disjunction pool in a database and incorporating multiprocessing.

-By using a database for the disjunction pool, I exceeded RAM limitations.
-Storage is cheaper, more scalable, and not constrained by CPU memory limits, broadening access to the tool.
-While this introduced I/O overhead, it significantly increased the maximum size of the disjunction pool on consumer and professional hardware.

-Multiprocessing reduced runtime through parallelization.
-A one-to-many architecture with batch handling allowed multiple processes to work concurrently, enhancing speed without compromising the soundness of the proofs.

 == Limitations of RTP

 The first and perhaps most glaring weakness is the complexity of the algorithm.
 (INSERT COMPLEXITY).
 This makes its usability for more complex tasks questionable.
 There are two key problem areas: the time it takes to run, and the size of the clauses.